Vadim-Pelyushenko/Personal-Projects/Pattern Detection/Polynomial Interpolation/README.txt

-This is a program that can detect polynomial patterns from input.
+This is a console program that can detect polynomial patterns from input.
 Or in fewer words:
-Polynomial Interpolation
+It performs Polynomial Interpolation
 The unknown Function F, is assumed to be a polynomial, The input is given as integers that are outputs for F(0), F(1), F(2), F(3)... in that order.